Parity Pipeline

 Bio

-LUCHINA FISHER (she/her) is an Emmy Award-winning director, producer and writer whose work is at the intersection of race, gender and identity.
-Her latest film, the short documentary THE DADS, about five fathers of trans kids bonding on a weekend fishing trip, won the 2024 Daytime Emmy Award for Outstanding Short Form Program and received GLAAD’s Special Recognition Award.
-The film was executive produced by Dwyane Wade and acquired by Netflix.
-Her feature directorial debut MAMA GLORIA, about a Black transgender elder activist, was a 2022 GLAAD Media Award nominee and broadcast on PBS.
+LUCHINA FISHER is the Emmy Award-winning director and producer of THE DADS, about five fathers of trans kids bonding on a weekend fishing trip.
+The short documentary, executive produced by Dwyane Wade and acquired by Netflix, received the 2024 Daytime Emmy Award for Outstanding Short Form Program and a Special Recognition Award from GLAAD.
+Her directorial debut, MAMA GLORIA, about a Black trans elder activist, was nominated for a 2022 GLAAD Media Award and broadcast on PBS.
 She is also the director of the award-winning short documentary TEAM DREAM, executive produced by Queen Latifah, and co-director of the award-winning feature documentary LOCKED OUT, about the barriers to Black homeownership.
-Her new project about the unsung history of Black queer presence in music was the winner of the 2023 PitchBLACK Film Forum.
-Fisher, who started her career as a journalist, is also the director of two scripted short films and has written and produced several nationally broadcast documentaries.
-The founder of Little Light Productions, she also teaches documentary filmmaking at Yale University.
+She is currently finishing a feature-length documentary with some of the dads from her Emmy-winning short and a project about the unsung history of Black queer presence in music, which won the 2023 PitchBLACK Film Forum.
+Luchina began her career as a journalist, writing for The Miami Herald, People and ABC News, and is a 2026 inductee of the North Carolina Media and Journalism Hall of Fame.
+She is a visiting professor in film at Fairfield University and has taught documentary filmmaking at Yale.
+She is a member of the Television Academy and serves on the board of New York Women in Film and Television.

 Screening History